Best Horizontal Carry Knives – Continuous Update

 About the Sheath

 A knife this small doesn’t need much for the belt loop to work well.
 This mounts up with a couple screws and you’re good to go.
-The handle does tend to stick out pretty far from the sheath, the overall length keeps that from becoming an issue most of the time.
+The handle does tend to stick out pretty far from the sheath, but the overall length keeps that from becoming an issue most of the time.

-Click here to read our in depth review of the CRKT Spew.
+Click here to read our in-depth review of the CRKT Spew.

 SOG Altair FX